Granada Gay Travel

 Book your accommodations as far in advance as possible, especially if you’re traveling during the peak tourist season of summer and early fall.
 Prices of hotels become way more expensive last-minute.

-Here are my favorite local hotels for Granada gay travelers!
+Here are my recommended hotels for gay travelers in Granada.

 Mirador de Los Arcos Alhambra Apartments